-Your vehicle is equipped with an inside rear view mirror which has an auto-dimming function.
-The electronic day/night mirror will automatically change from the normal, clear state to the darkened, non-glare state when bright light (glare) reaches the mirror from behind the vehicle at night.
+Your vehicle may be equipped with an inside rear view mirror with an auto-dimming function.
+The electronic day/night mirror will change from the normal (high reflective) state to the non-glare

+(darkened) state when bright lights (glare) reach the mirror.
+When the mirror detects bright light from behind the vehicle, it will automatically adjust (darken) to minimize glare.